 Look at your good physical traits … for instance, my legs are really stumpy for someone of my height (seriously – when i’m in a t shirt that doesn’t quite meet the waistband of really low-riding jeans, you’d think somebody cut my legs off at the knee!) , but they’re in awesome shape, so i don’t feel the need to hide them.
-Then you can dress to flaunt what you DO have.posted almost 5 years ago
+Then you can dress to flaunt what you DO have.posted over 5 years ago

 i was in the same boat. my older sister was the hot girl in school, and i envied her. she became anorexic and people liked her even more. i did everything she did, including starving myself. i was so unhappy. my health deteriorated. i looked like i was dying. everyone talked about me behind my back. i realized what i was doing to myself. and at a young age, eating disorders can ruin your metabolism for life. i caught myself in time and changed my ways. so i gained a few pounds? i felt guilty for eating, but it felt good to eat some food!

 instead i learned how to eat right. i really enjoy exercising. it’s proven to release endorphins (feel good stuff).

 health, fitness and image are overwhelming, so i suggest small changes at a time. learn that your health is most important. talk to a dietician. that was a big step for me. not all people are the same, so you need to learn your own body before you try diets and certain exercise.

 when you love your body and take care of it the right way, it is so empowering and feels good! i’ll never go back to my unhealthy ways!